 Incidents occurring in and around the community are subject to the conduct system administered by community staff.
 However, depending upon the circumstances, a given incident may be subject to at least three systems, each independent of the other:

 Keys and Locks

 Each resident is issued an individual unit access device (key fob, bedroom key and a mail key).
 Residents may not duplicate, distribute or loan unit, bedroom or mailbox keys.
 Improper handling of keys will result in replacement costs, paid by the resident.
 Residents may not change the locks on any door or install additional locks or chains without prior approval from management.
 Upon completion or termination of the lease agreement all keys must be returned to Management.
 Failure to return keys will result in replacement costs, paid by the resident.

 In the event that you are locked out of your unit during regular business hours, please come to the front desk.
-After midnight, the on-call CA should be contacted for lockouts.
+After business hours, the on-call CA should be contacted for lockouts.